davidwrede/chef-web-docs-1/includes_dsl_handler/includes_dsl_handler_slide_send_email_test.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag dsl_handler_slide_send_email_test

-Use the following code block to trigger the exception and have the |chef client| send email to the specified email address:
+Use the following code block to trigger the exception and have the chef-client send email to the specified email address:

 .. code-block:: ruby